mrverdant13/esp32-pm-vsc-extension/README.md

 ## Features [Unreleased]

+- `make` commands execution available for the integrated VSC terminal.

 - Standard project structure for the use of this extension.\
 This project structure allows the use of more than one application program or 'sub-project' that may have more than one entry point.\
 The project structure is as follows: